lsug/lsug-website/CONTRIBUTING.md

 This will enable you to pair program with a maintainer, should you want to.

- - Java accept incoming network applications

 ## Checking your setup

-The following `mill …` commands need to be run in a terminal.
+The following `mill` commands need to be run in a terminal.

 ### Mill